the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-ethical-source.md

 - Protecting privacy

 A list of Ethical Licenses and their targeted applications can be found on the [Ethical Source website](https://ethicalsource.dev/licenses/).
-The core Hippocratic licence, for example, prohibits a variety of human rights abuses and mandates equal pay for equal work.
+The core Hippocratic license, for example, prohibits a variety of human rights abuses and mandates equal pay for equal work.
-It can be further extended using [their licence building tool](https://firstdonoharm.dev/build/) with modules covering:
+It can be further extended using [their license building tool](https://firstdonoharm.dev/build/) with modules covering:

 - Fossil Fuel Divestment
 - Ecocide